AnthonyZavala/event-sourcing-workshop/README.md

 - Build if using dotnet `dotnet build`
 - Run the tests `dotnet test` or `npm run test`
     - A number of the tests will fail.
-- Open the `EventTests.cs` or `event.test.js` file under the tests directory.
+- Open the `Domain.EventTests.fs`, `EventTests.cs`, or `event.test.js` file under the tests directory.
 - Fix the broken event tests by following the `Given,When,Then` pattern of the test names.
 You will need to use the Apply function.
-- Open the `CommandTests.cs` or `command.test.js` file under the tests directory.
+- Open the `Domain.CommandTests.fs`, `CommandTests.cs` or `command.test.js` file under the tests directory.
 - Fix the broken command tests by following the `Given,When,Then` pattern of the test names.
 You will need to use the Execute function.

 ### Bonus Concepts